 As a student in the master programme, you will be offered the opportunity to pose the above-like questions and learn more about diverse religious phenomena.
 We explore a variety of religions like Judaism, Christianity, Islam, Buddhism, Hinduism, as well as expressions of “New Age” like Spiritism and shamanism.
 The religious ways of living are all expressed in a multitude of ways, for example as beliefs, rituals, codes concerning food and dressing, politics, gender roles, and different art genres.
 The master programme studies these phenomena from historical, contemporary, behavioural and existential perspectives.
 All are used to understand the interaction between individual, society and culture in today’s local/global world.
 The diminishing influence of traditional religion in different contexts and religious change are also studied.
 In addition, we also ask the question if there is a difference between what we call religion and spirituality, and if they are related.

-The course communication will happen both through the learning platform Blackboard and through e-mail contacts.
+The course communication will happen both through the learning management system Canvas and through e-mail contacts.

 Below you will find welcome letters for the first course(s) that you will take as part of your programme.
 You will find information about course registration, links to the course syllabus and reading list, timetable and more in your course welcome letter.
 Welcome letters for courses are published at the latest four weeks before the course start date.